MetaMask/metamask-improvement-proposals/MIPs/mip-3.md

 - `user_address`: An string containing the address connected to the dapp.

-- `referall_code`: (Optional) Future implementation will allow adding a referall code to bigger adoption of the json rpc method across the builders community
+- `referral_code`: (Optional) Future implementation will allow adding a refferal code to drive adoption of the JSON RPC method across the builders community.

-- `send_to`: (Optional) Allows integration of the implementation of the swap send to feature.
+- `send_to`: (Optional) Allows integration with Swap's `send to` feature.

 MetaMask will interpret the method call and perform the necessary validations and operations to initiate the token swap.